AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 1. Stop repeating failing calls.
 2. Summarize what you tried, including errors and any truncation flags.
-3. Re run `controller_contract` and reopen the relevant docs.
+3. Reopen the relevant docs to refresh expectations.
 4. Use `validate_tool_args` for complex or write tagged tools.
 5. Use `validate_environment` if you suspect configuration or token problems.
 6. Use `get_branch_summary`, `open_issue_context`, and `get_issue_overview` to understand branch and issue state before taking further action.